nikydix/nikydixcom-7810d/index.md

 ---
 This Garden is co-maintained by Niky Dix and Intentional Health, and like any other public garden, everyone is welcome 😃

-At the moment, we are just getting our piece of digital real-estate or internet land prepared!
+At the moment, we are just getting our piece of digital real-estate prepared!

 We are going to be planting a digital garden here soon, so do come back!
 ![](https://i.postimg.cc/3NQVwCkq/Sowing-a-seed-vector.png)